Marching band: History

 Many bands perform a wide selection of both traditional styles of music such as marches, with film scores, or adaptations of contemporary music.
 The goal of each band's performance is different.
 Some aim for maximum uniformity and precision; others aim to be as entertaining as possible.
-Some show bands also involve comedic elements, such as Scramble bands which generally do not march in time with the music, but, as their name implies, scramble from design to design.
+Some show bands also involve comedic elements, such as scramble bands which generally do not march in time with the music, but, as their name implies, scramble from design to design.

 Many bands have auxiliaries that add a visual component to the performance such as a color guard or even dance lines and majorettes.
-In the USA, these auxiliaries may even perform as independent groups (such as winter guard).
+In the US, these auxiliaries may even perform as independent groups (such as winter guard).
 While military color guards were typically male, band color guards tend to be primarily female, though for both, mixed groups are becoming more common.

+Another important part of the marching band is the percussion section.
+The percussion section is split into two groups being, the drumline (consisting of snare and bass drums), whose job is to keep the tempo for the rest of the band, and the front ensemble, who play instruments that can't be marched (such as marimbas and vibraphones).
+Military style bands typically have a smaller front ensemble than corps style bands.
+Unlike the rest of the band who are on the field, the front ensemble are closer to the audience near the front of the field.
+Similarly to the color guard, the percussion section also has an independent group which is known as percussion ensemble.

 A marching band is typically led by one or more drum majors, also called field commanders, who are usually responsible for conducting the band (sometimes using a large baton or mace) and are commonly referred to as the leader of the band.
 Commands—such as vocal orders, clapping, or a whistle—may be used to issue commands as well.

-Show Band Performance elements

-The following overview is heavily focused on the U.S. marching band tradition.

-Marching technique

-Glide step

-The glide step, also commonly known as the roll step, involves bringing the heel gently to the ground with the toe pointed up, and then rolling forward onto the toes before lifting the foot to continue forward.
-While marching to the rear, the weight is placed continually on the ball of the foot with the heel elevated.
-This style is used by both marching bands as well as drum and bugle corps.
-The style, in comparison to high step, gives drill formations a more fluid appearance, allowing for better control of more difficult formations and various styles of music.
-With this control also comes the ability to perform a much broader range of tempos.
-Proper execution of a roll step gives a player marching at 40 beats per minute the same smooth tone as a player marching at 180.
-The roll step allows for much better control of the upper body, and thus better control of the air support needed for playing.

-Some bands, and a select few drum and bugle corps, use a bent-knee variant of roll step, usually known simply as bent knee, in which the members roll from heel to toe but lead the next step with the knee instead of the foot, then planting the heel of the next foot by straightening the leg.

-High step

-The high step is a style of marching used by many colleges and universities, including most bands of HBCUs and the Big Ten.
-Four primary sub-variants of the high are used: